 Shower screens need not be boring — as this eye-catching design proves.

 Alcoves can be put to good use as shower enclosures, as this bathroom goes to show.

 13. Basin Ideas for Kids

-Building a new home, or extending an existing one, provides an unrivalled opportunity to design in windows as and where you need them — rather than working around what’s already there.
+Building a new home, or extending an existing property, provides an opportunity to design in windows as and where you need them — rather than working around what’s already there.